 So: USVI.
 We mainly stayed in St. Thomas but went to St. John for a few days, Water Island for one day, and also embarked on a boating excursion around the BVI: Virgin Gorda, The Baths, Cooper Island, Norman Island, and Jost Van Dyke.
 Do I recommend it?
 ABSOLUTELY.
-The Virgin Islands were a badass vacation: the perfect mix of relaxation and activity, plus home to the best white sand beaches I’ve ever experienced.
+The Virgin Islands are the perfect mix of relaxation and activity, plus home to the best white sand beaches I’ve ever experienced.
 I would return in a heartbeat (and hope to soon!).

 This post is all about…